kmccullor/Technical-Service-Assistant/docling_processor/README.md

 # docling_processor

 Docling-based processor for multi-format document ingestion, chunking, and database integration.
 Provides structured extraction with Prometheus metrics for operational visibility.
+Set `JWT_SECRET` (or `JWT_SECRET_KEY` for legacy environments) as part of the container/task env; the processor will refuse to start without it.

 ## Overview
 - Uses Docling for AI-powered extraction and chunking of PDF, DOCX, PPTX, XLSX, HTML, images, and audio files.